7 Steps to moving up the ladder in an agency

 5. Maximise your availability

-You shouldn’t be working yourself into the ground, but instead, focus on implementing an organised inbox structure that allows you to reply to messages and questions quickly and efficiently.
+We're not saying that you should be working yourself into the ground here.
+Instead, focus on implementing an organised inbox structure that allows you to reply to messages and questions quickly and efficiently.
 Even if you aren't in a position to give a detailed response at the moment, sending a quick note that you have received the email and will reply within a particular timeframe will emphasise that you're engaged with your role and are a reliable point of contact.

 6. Understand the broader goals of your agency

-If you understand what your firm wants to achieve, you can learn how to position yourself to ensure that you're always at the heart of the campaigns securing funding and the strategies that management teams are keeping a close eye on.
+If you understand what your firm wants to achieve, you can learn how to position yourself to ensure that you're always at the heart of the campaigns securing investment as well as the strategies that management teams are keeping a close eye on.

 If there aren't any progressive moves on the horizon at your current agency, Reuben Sinclair can provide you with the opportunities, guidance and support you need to develop and thrive professionally.
 Call us on 020 3826 1206 or email firstname.lastname@example.org to start the next stage of your career journey.